 Confirm that the milled pattern is visible in both the focused ion beam and fluorescent microscope views [1-TXT].

 SCREEN: Side-by-side comparison of the milled pattern as seen in both the FIB and fluorescence microscope views.
-TXT: If necessary, repeat alignment
+TXT: If necessary, repeat alignment step 2.8.2

 In the light microscopy software, move to the Localization tab and activate the appropriate excitation and filtering conditions to set up the fluorescent channels [1].
 Assign each fluorophore to a separate channel and include an additional channel for transmitted light or brightfield [2].

-SCREEN: Navigate to the Localization tab and activate excitation and filtering settings.
+SCREEN: Navigate to the Localization tab and activate excitation and filtering settings for reflected light.

-SCREEN: Assign multiple fluorophores to separate channels and add a channel for brightfield.
+SCREEN: Assign multiple fluorophores to separate channels.

 Adjust the LED (L-E-D) power and exposure time for each fluorescent channel to identify the target of interest [1-TXT].
 Once the parameters are satisfactory, acquire a pre-milling fluorescent z-stack by stepping through the axial direction [2].
 Then, mark the target of interest as a region of interest [3].